Cross-paper relevance

 Introduction

-India's Constitution establishes a federal system with a strong unitary bias — a phrase coined by K.C.
-Wheare who called it "quasi-federal."
+India's Constitution establishes a federal system with a strong unitary bias — K.C.
+Wheare described India's system as "quasi-federal" (federal in form but unitary in spirit); Ivor Jennings noted the "unitary bias"; Granville Austin called it a "cooperative federalism."
 The Constitution distributes powers between the Union and States through three lists in the Seventh Schedule.
 Understanding Centre-State relations is foundational for GS Paper II as it underpins questions on federalism, cooperative federalism, fiscal federalism, Governor's role, and inter-state disputes.

 Division of Powers: The Three Lists (Seventh Schedule, Article 246)